CraigKelly/evoimage/README.md

 ## Overview

-This project is currently experimental (as in pre-alpha).
-Once it is stabilized and there have been some decent results we will add a Results section.
+This project is experimental and for fun.
+It doesn't really accomplish anything that is publication worthy, but you might enjoy playing with it.
 See `main.go` for command line options and the main loop.
 See `representation.go` for the main representation and encoding.

 ## Implementation